railwayapp/docs/src/docs/reference/deployments.md

 layout="responsive"
 width={1103} height={523} quality={80} />

-Clicking on the deployment will bring up the build and deploy logs.
+## How it Works

+Upon service creation, or when changes are detected in the service source, Railway will build the service and package it into a container.
+(If the source is a Docker Image, the build step is skipped.)
+Railway then starts the service using either the detected or configured [Start Command](/reference/build-and-start-commands).

+This cycle represents a deployment in Railway.

 ## Deployment States

-Deployments can be in any of the following states:
+Deployments can be in any of the following states.

-- Initializing
+#### Initializing
-- Building
-- Deploying
-- Success
-- Failed
-- Crashed
-- Removed
-- Removing

 Every Deployment in Railway begins as `Initializing` - once it has been accepted into our build queue, the status will change to `Building`.

+#### Building
-While a Deployment is building, Railway will attempt to create a deployable Docker image containing your code and configuration (see [Builds](/reference/builds) for more details).
+While a Deployment is `Building`, Railway will attempt to create a deployable Docker image containing your code and configuration (see [Configure Builds](/how-to/configure-builds) for more details).

+#### Deploying
 Once the build succeeds, Railway will attempt to deploy your image and the Deployment's status becomes `Deploying`.
 If a [healthcheck](/reference/healthchecks) is configured, Railway will wait for it to succeed before proceeding to the next step.

+#### Failed
 If an error occurs during the build or deploy process, the Deployment will stop and the status will become `Failed`.

+#### Success
 Once the Deployment is live and running, the status will change to `Success`.

+#### Crashed
-A Deployment will remain in this state unless it [crashes](deployments#restart-a-crashed-deployment), at which point it will become `Crashed`.
+A Deployment will remain in the `Success` state unless it [crashes](/how-to/deployment-actions#restart-a-crashed-deployment), at which point it will become `Crashed`.

+#### Removed
 When a new Deployment is triggered, older deploys in a `Crashed` and `Success` state are eventually removed - first having their status updated to `Removing` before they are finally `Removed`.
 Deployments may also be removed manually.

 ## Singleton Deploys